kiinoda/expose-s3-bucket/README.md

-# Serverless Framework Python HTTP API on AWS
+# Expose S3 Bucket over HTTP using AWS Lambda and the Serverless Framework

 This code allows you to export an S3 bucket over HTTP endpoints.